solana-foundation/developer-content/docs/economics/staking/index.md

 Although this is not implemented in the Solana protocol today, in the future, delegators could risk losing tokens when staking through a process known as _slashing_.
-Slashing involves the removal and destruction of a portion of a validator's sol in response to intentional malicious behavior, such as creating invalid transactions or censoring certain types of transactions or network participants.
+Slashing involves the removal and destruction of a portion of a validator's SOL in response to intentional malicious behavior, such as creating invalid transactions or censoring certain types of transactions or network participants.